-Each time a user visits the Remote Access Protocol (RAP) Self Service Portal, RAP utilizes the Active Directory GUID to validate the user's domain and NTUserID; if incorrect, it is automatically updated.
-Users have the ability to update their own information in RAP via the Self-Service Portal.
+Each time a user visits the RAP Self Service Portal, RAP utilizes the AD GUID to validate the user's domain and NTUserID; if incorrect, it is automatically updated.
+Users have the ability to update their own information in RAP via the Self Service Portal.
 Additionally, ISSOs and supervisors/CORs can update user information, as needed.
-IAM updates user information based on their sources (IE HR Smart, ECMS and MPI).
-1.4b If the system checks for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract.
+IAM updates user information based on their authoritative sources (IE Human Resources (HR Smart), Electronic Contract Management System (ECMS) and Master Patient Index (MPI)).

+1.4b Does the system check for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract?